What It's Like To Be A Legal Sex Worker In The U.S.

 "I was struck by how much I felt like I could easily be friends with this girl, despite the vast differences in our careers," one reader commented.

-Needless to say, it was clear that people harbored preconceptions about sex work.
+Needless to say, it was clear that people harboured preconceptions about sex work.
 But they were fascinated by Little's life, and what it really means to be a "legal" sex worker in the United States.
-There are many types of sex work, but prostitution, specifically, is illegal in most of the U.S. This isn't the case in Nevada, however, where prostitution was legalized in 1971 (albeit with restrictions).
+There are many types of sex work, but prostitution, specifically, is illegal in most of the US.
+This isn't the case in Nevada, however, where prostitution was legalised in 1971 (albeit with restrictions).

 It's been a year since then, and people are still asking us about Little.
 So, we caught up with her to hear more about her life, and what she's been up to.